Friday, November 5

-Join Montclair’s own Kal Penn for a virtual event celebrating the release of his memoir YOU CAN'T BE SERIOUS.
+Join actors Kal Penn and John Cho for a virtual event celebrating the release of Kal's memoir YOU CAN'T BE SERIOUS.
 This is Kal’s and John’s first joint event since promoting the Harold and Kumar franchise!

 This event is in partnership with Literati Bookstore, Oblong Books, Politics & Prose, and RJ Julia.
 Tickets include a hardcover copy of the book.
 Signed bookplates will be included.
 Please read ticket descriptions carefully.

 In this refreshingly candid memoir, Kal Penn recounts why he rejected the advice of his aunties and guidance counselors and, instead of becoming a doctor or "something practical," embarked on a surprising journey that has included acting, writing, working as a farmhand, teaching Ivy League University courses, and smoking fake weed with a fake President of the United States, before serving the country and advising a real one.

 You Can't Be Serious shows that everyone can have more than one life story.
 Kal demonstrates by example that no matter who you are and where you come from, you have many more choices than those presented to you.
 It's a story about struggle, triumph, and learning how to keep your head up.
 And okay, yes, it's also about how he accidentally (and very stupidly) accepted an invitation to take the entire White House Office of Public Engagement to a strip club--because, let's be honest, that's the kind of stuff you really want to hear about.